klarkc/pure-vue/README.md

 ## Future

-Today we're setting template names using the `UnwrapRef` constructors, but I believe we can remove them by moving this logic to the SFC compiler using purescript AST (complicated solution) or just compiled JavaScript function name (easier).
+Today we're setting template names using the `UnwrapRef` constructors, but I believe we can remove them by moving this responsability to the SFC compiler using purescript AST (complicated solution) or just compiled JavaScript function name (easier).

 ⚠️ This is a Work in Progress